 If you really want to “stick it to them” or get them back in some way, seek peace in yourself.

-Well, imagine if all you had to do was forgive a part of yourself so you could move beyond the anger.
-In my belief, that’s all you need to do.
+Imagine if all you had to do was forgive a part of yourself so you could move beyond the anger.
+In my opinion that’s all you need to do.

 This could be a very powerful realization if you are harboring anger or resentment towards anyone right now, because they don’t even have to be alive to have forgiveness take place inside of you.

 You might think, “Yeah, but they hurt me!
 They betrayed me!
 They are the ones to blame!
 The only way I can get to peace is if I forgive them and I don’t want to!”

 The only way you’re going to let go of the anger is by doing these four steps: